julianxhokaxhiu/TwigPress/README.md

 ## How does it work? ##
 Basically you only have to work inside "templates" directory.
 You do not have to touch anything at all.
 If you need to enable/disable Debug function on Twig you just have to change `TwigPress_Debug` define to `true` or `false`.
 By default it will always be enabled.
-Keep in mind that if you enable it you'll have cache disabled, if enabled, cache will be enabled.
+Keep in mind that if you enable it you'll have cache disabled, if debug is diabled, caching will be enabled.

 ## API ##
 In fact there's not much to explain.
 When you want to run TwigPress in your template file you just have to do something like